Karl's Computer Pages

 Parental Controls

-• For one, all parental control software can be defeated.
+• There are inherent weaknesses in relying on software to babysit childrens’ web surfing habits.• For one, all parental control software can be defeated.
 So in the end, relying on it leads to a false sense of security.

 • Second, using this type of software sends the wrong message to our children - that there is an automated, non-human, blanket solution to every problem.
 It also indicates a lack of trust.